eklicious/POCDriver/README.md

 -f aside from arrays and _id add f fields to the record, after the first 3 every third is an integer, every fifth a date, the rest are text.
 -l how many characters to have in the text fields --depth The depth of the document to create.
+--customtemplate json representation of the document you'd like to dynamically create.
+You can specify the field name, object type, min/max length of object, # of array elements of the object, and the ability to do nested documents 1 level deep of everything above.
+Data types currently supported are string, int, date.
+Below is an example (includes line breaks which may or may not work as an input parameter):
+{
+  firstname: {str:[7,10]},
+  nicknames: {str:[3,10,1,2]},
+  age: {int:[0,100]},
+  favoritenumbers: {int:[0,100,3]},
+  birthdate: {dt:[\"1940-01-01 14:05:09\",\"2000-11-14 14:05:09\"]},
+  phones: {doc:{type:{str:[7,10]},number:{int:[2011234567,2019759876]},randomarray:{int:[2,9,3,4]}}}
+}
+Notes:
+str:[min,max] = min/max length of string
+str:[min,max,array_elements] = min/max length of string and how many array elements str:[min,max,min_array_elements,max_array_elements] = min/max length of string and min/max array elements
+The above applies to all other object types too.
+When you specify "doc", it indicates a nested document containing more base objects and/or array of base objects.
 ```

 Example